-Androgens are normally produced in small amounts by a woman's ovaries and adrenal glands.
-Even a slight overproduction of male hormones, such as testosterone, can lead to symptoms such as hirsutism, acne, and in extreme cases, virilization.
+Though called "male hormones," androgens are normally produced in small amounts by a woman's ovaries and adrenal glands.
+However, when there is even a slight overproduction of male hormones, such as testosterone, a woman can experience signs and symptoms such as excess facial and body hair (hirsutism), acne, and weight gain.

-When an egg is not released and a woman is not menstruating, sufficient progesterone is not produced.
-Insufficient progesterone causes a hormonal imbalance in which estrogen goes "unopposed."
-This imbalance can lead to an overgrowth of the lining of the uterus (endometrial hyperplasia) and can increase a woman's risk of developing endometrial cancer.
-Women with PCOS who do ovulate and become pregnant tend to have an increased risk of miscarriage.
+When a woman is not menstruating or ovulating, an insufficient amount of the hormone progesterone is produced.
+This hormonal imbalance can lead to an overgrowth of the lining of the uterus (endometrial hyperplasia) and can increase a woman's risk of developing endometrial cancer.
+Women with PCOS who do ovulate and become pregnant tend to have an increased risk of complications such as miscarriage.

-Most women with PCOS have varying degrees of insulin resistance, obesity, and abnormal blood lipid levels.
-However, insulin resistance tends to be even more pronounced in those who are obese and do not ovulate.
-These conditions put those with PCOS at a higher risk of developing type 2 diabetes, hypertension, and cardiovascular disease.
+Most women with PCOS have some degree of insulin resistance, weight gain, and abnormal blood lipid levels.
+However, insulin resistance tends to be even more pronounced in women who are obese and do not ovulate.
+These conditions put those with PCOS at a higher risk of developing type 2 diabetes, high blood pressure (hypertension), and cardiovascular disease.